-The CCBE already wrote to Your Excellency in May 20201, expressing concerns on the detention of lawyer Hejaaz Hizbullah as it was believed that his detention was solely based on his legitimate activities as a lawyer.
-Furthermore, concerns have also been raised in relation to the general situation of lawyers in Sri Lanka2, who have reportedly been subject to targeted arrests, intimidation and threats.
+The CCBE already wrote to Your Excellency in May 20201 and in November 20202, expressing concerns over the arbitrary detention of lawyer Hejaaz Hizbullah which is believed to be based on his legitimate exercise of the right to freedom of expression as a lawyer.
+Furthermore, concerns have also been brought to your attention regarding to the general situation of lawyers in Sri Lanka3, who have reportedly been subject to targeted arrests, intimidation and threats against their lives and physical security.